-For purposes of the tuition and fees deduction, an eligible student is a student who was enrolled in one or more courses at an eligible educational institution (as defined under Qualified education expenses, on page 2).
+For purposes of the tuition and fees deduction, an eligible student is a student who was enrolled in one or more courses at an eligible educational institution (as defined under Qualified education expenses, earlier).
 The student must have either a high school diploma or a General Educational Development (GED) credential.